Nama-Salameh/Note-Keeper/README.md

 4. <code>npm i --save-dev dotenv nodemon</code>
 5. <code>nodemon server.js</code>
 * Install REST client extension for visual code.
-* Try what you want from the route.rest file by click to "send request" .
+* Try what you want from the route.rest file by click to "send request".
+Please change the ID for the requests in route.rest file that need 'id' as the ID for your data.